Faiz0developer/Triweb-Learning/README.md

 #7: NodeJS -> I put everything in this folder that I learn and implement concepts of NodeJS.

     ● get-post-express folder: I Create app using express package.
 Run it into port localhost:3000 using listen method.
 Use get and post method for pages.
 I create a small calculator basically using controllers and routers.
 I put everything in get-post-express folder.
+    ● CRUD: In this folder I created a backend app and server through which user can send,get,update and delete his/her data from database.
+I use MVC(model, view controller) architecture where I connect model with database.